KanFudz/Robotics2_FKandIK_Group3_articulatedmanipulator_2024/README.md

 <h3>

-The following are ideal DOF
+The following are ideal DOF:
 </h3>
 - A point in 2D: 2 DOF; in 3D: 3 DOF<br>
 - A Rigid Body in 3D: 6 DOF<br>